Full time Housekeeper

 Pet care

 For households with pets, the housekeeper’s responsibilities often extend to animal care.
 Daily tasks may include feeding the pets and ensuring they have fresh water, as well as walking dogs or providing other forms of exercise.
-Weekly grooming tasks might involve brushing or bathing the pets and cleaning their living areas, such as cages or beds.
+Weekly grooming tasks may involve brushing or bathing pets and cleaning their living areas, such as cages or beds.
 Monthly responsibilities could include scheduling and attending vet appointments and reviewing and replenishing pet supplies, such as food and medication.

 Cooking